Tenancy Deposit Scheme (TDS)

 The Custodial Tenancy Deposit Scheme

 The custodial scheme is free to use for landlords.
 Its’ running costs being financed using part of the interest generated from the deposit monies it holds.
-It involves the landlord having to hand over the deposit monies to a third party organisation called the Deposit Protection Service (DPS).
+It involves the landlord having to hand over the deposit monies to a third party organisation of which there are 3:

 How does the custodial tenancy deposit scheme work?